Ocean Music action

 • My Account

-Our oceans are is our most precious resource.
+The ocean is our most precious resource.
 It covers 71% of our planet, produces half of the world's oxygen, helps regulate global temperatures and weather patterns, and provides the main source of food for three billion people.
 In addition, the ocean is a place for recreation and restoration.
 Studies show that being in and around water makes us happier and healthier.
 Ocean health and human health are intertwined.

 Kinan Azmeh